drevops/behat-steps/README.md

 }
 ```

+Modification of `behat.yml` configuration is not required.

-## Exceptions
+### Exceptions

 - `\Exception` is thrown for all assertions.
 - `\RuntimeException` is thrown for any unfulfilled requirements within a step.

-## Available steps
+### Available steps

 Use `behat -d l` to list all available step definitions.

-There are also several pre and post scenario hooks that perform data alterations
+There are also several pre- and post-scenario hooks that perform data alterations
 and cleanup.

-### Skipping before scenario hooks
+#### Skipping before scenario hooks

 Some traits provide `beforeScenario` hook implementations.
 These can be disabled
 by adding `behat-steps-skip:METHOD_NAME` tag to your test.